yjlee0905/Operating-Systems-Labs/lab4_iosched/README.md

 ### About
 This is simulation for scheduling and optimization of I/O operations.
-Applications submit their IO requests to the IO subsystem (potentially via the filesystem and page-cache), where they are maintained in an IO-queue until the dist device is ready for servicing another request.
+Applications submit their IO requests to the IO subsystem (potentially via the filesystem and page-cache), where they are maintained in an IO-queue until the disk device is ready for servicing another request.
 The IO-scheduler then selects a request from the IO-queue and submits it to the disk device.
 On completion, another request can be taken from the IO-queue and submitted to the disk.
 The scheduling policies will allow for some optimization as to reduce disk head movement or overall wait time in the system.